rdkcentral/Lightning-ui/docs/Keyboard/InputField.md

 ### cursor
 Returns the cursor `tag`.

+### cursorVisible
+Returns if the cursor is visible or not.
+Returns a `boolean`.

+### autoHideCursor
+Returns if the cursor should be automatically hidden.

 ### inputText
 Return the input label configuration as an `object`.
 This returns only the altered values used by the developer.